 Part-Time Students - To be eligible for continued receipt of financial aid, part-time students enrolled in a degree program must register for and complete at least 12 credit hours in an academic year.
 To receive aid as a part-time student for the fall and spring semesters requires enrolling for at least 6 hours per semester.
-There is no Eastern College funded financial aid for part-time students.
+Part-time students taking less than twelve credits per semester are not eligible to receive Eastern College funded financial aid.

-Students whose status is split between academic years (full-time/part-time) will have their aid eligibility reviewed based on a proration of annual requirements for the appropriate semester.
+Students whose status is split between academic years (full-time/part-time) will have their aid eligibility reviewed based on a pro-ration of annual requirements for the appropriate semester.
 Also, the satisfactory progress standards are cumulative and will include all semesters of the student's enrollment, even those for which the student did not receive financial aid.